-It is the Athlete's responsibility to have the Horse's identity papers and Competition licenses at all Events where they are competing.
+It is the Athlete's responsibility to have the Horse's identity papers at all Events where they are competing.
 The Judge or their representative can request an Athlete to produce these at any Event where the Horse is competing.
-Where a Horse is placed in a Competition the Horse's Competition license must be presented to the Judge at the prize giving ceremony.